 Thisshows off the optional multi-tone paint schemes quite nicely.
 Rumor has it these 1956 Meteors offered the most factory paint options of any Ford vehicle ever with all the dual and tri tone combinations theoretically available.
 A base six-cylinder engine was offered for the first time in 1956.

-The 1957 Ford body shell with unique Meteor grill and trim.
+The 1957 Ford body shell with unique Meteor grille and trim.
 Wheels and yellow fog light are aftermarket items.

-1958 brought dual headlights and another new grill as featured on this Rideau four door sedan.
+1958 brought dual headlights and another new grille as featured on this Rideau four door sedan.

-For 1960, the Ford body shell was sported an all new look with the twin headlights moving to the grill.
+For 1960, the Ford body shell was sported an all new look with the twin headlights moving to the grille.
 Scalloped sides gave it a less boxy look than the 1959s.
-Meteors inherited these changes again with their own unique grill and trim.
+Meteors inherited these changes again with their own unique grille and trim.
 The side mounted chrome on this Rideau 500 gives an extra dash of style and is unique to the Meteors.

 After 1961, things start to get a bit complicated as the United States Mercury brought out a low priced car called the Mercury Meteor.
 The Canada-specific Meteors disappeared at this time until the Mercury Meteor was discontinued after the 1963 model year.